 Step 1 – Calculate the PE Ratio

-Since we already know the Price of the Stock and the Forward EPS, calculate the PE ratio of the stock for each date.
+Since we already know the stock price and the forward EPS, calculate the PE ratio of the stock for each date.

 Step 2 – Calculate the Standard Deviation of PE

-Calculating Standard Deviation is fairly easy in Excel.
+Calculating standard deviation is easy in Excel.
 You can use the formula STDDEV to calculate the standard deviation of the stock.
-Do not forget to use absolute references so as to display the same standard deviations across the dates.
+Do not forget to use absolute references to display the same standard deviations across the dates.

 Step 3 – Calculate the Average PE

-Calculate the Average PE of the stock using the formula AVERAGE and also use absolute references as the average of the data should remain constant across all the dates.
+Calculate the average PE of the stock using the formula AVERAGE and use absolute references as the average of the data should remain constant across all the dates.

 Step 4 – Calculate the UPPER and the LOWER range.